We’re used to thinking about our home and contents when it comes to home insurance, but did you know your policy covers liability as well?

 A major exclusion when it comes to property damage is motor vehicles.
 Because vehicles do not fall under home insurance policies, third party property damage caused by your motor vehicle is omitted from this coverage.

 In addition, your home liability insurance does not extend to business-related claims.
-If you are a private contractor or work out of your home, we recommend purchasing Professional Liability Insurance tailored to your industry.
-This can include Errors and Omissions (coverage for mistakes that result to financial loss to clients), General Liability (protecting clients for injury claims) and Cyber Privacy Liability (including data breach notifications).
+If you work from home, you may need insurance coverage ranging from property coverage to professional liability insurance.
+Packages can include coverage for business contents, business interruption Errors and Omissions (coverage for mistakes that result to financial loss to clients), General Liability (protecting clients for injury claims) and Cyber Privacy Liability (including data breach notifications).

 Not sure what your liability limit is?
 While many home policies come standard with $1 million, there are additional limits available.
 For answers to more insurance questions, contact one of our friendly SeaFirst Insurance brokers today!